 Our study showed that educators felt significantly more able and confident to teach about marine litter after completing an online interactive e-learning course, and reported intentions to integrate marine litter education into their teaching and encourage others to do the same - see illustration on the next page.
-11, 12

-How does educator training influence attitudes & intentions?
+How did educator training influence attitudes and intentions?

-(data from our survey of 72 formal & non-formal educators across Europe in 2015)
+(data from our before-after survey of 120 formal and non-formal educators across Europe in 2015)